 Unlike many other web designers or agencies that just make things look pretty, we are much more concerned about creating a wonderful user experience.
 After all, we aren’t building the site for the client, but rather the customers that will actually be using the website, app or web interface.

-We conduct user research, interviews, usability testing, and other exercises like card sorting to develop a great information architecture and user flow so people using your interface find info the are looking for as quickly and easily as possible.
+We conduct user research, interviews, usability testing, and other exercises like card sorting to develop a great information architecture and user flow so people using your interface find info they are looking for as quickly and easily as possible.

 When you build an interface that your users enjoy, you are much more likely to convert those visitors into customers instead of them getting frustrated and leaving to visit your competitor site where they find the info they are looking for easier.